-- 1. To enable Members to consider the content of the Annual Report and progress being made in the delivery of the Well-being Plan. - 2.
-To advise Members of the discussions between the PSB and Town and Community Councils. - 3.
-To enable Members to consider the views of Community Liaison Committee who considered the Annual report on the 5th July. - 4.
-To ensure that the Council continues to support the work of the PSB. - 5.
-To enable Members to make recommendations to the PSB. - 6.
-To enable the Scrutiny Committee (Corporate Performance and Resources) to consider the work being undertaken by the PSB as detailed in this report and the PSB Annual Report.
+- 1. To enable Committee Members to consider the content of the draft Annual Report and progress being made in the delivery of the Well-being Plan. - 2.
+To enable Members to make recommendations to the PSB. - 3.
+To enable the Committee to consider how the PSB and Town and Community Councils can work together.